 What We’ve Been Learning Lately in School:

 Monday, October 31st: Halloween celebration in the afternoon.
-Details TBD.
 Costumes are encouraged.
 Parents & siblings are invited to our afternoon parade & party.

 Thanks!
 Have a great week.
 Let me know if you have any questions, comments!